wookiehangover/sambreed-dev/src/content/wiki/sports/trail-running/gear.md

 - SuperComp Elite - I really wanted to try a super shoe, but they don't come in wide sizes.
 I took a gamble and lost.
 I could go fast in them but the upper was just too uncomfortable, so I didn't do the marathon in them.
 -  GS Tam - I really wanted to like these, but they weren't wide enough for me in my size.
 Another sad shoe-gamble!

+## Tech

+Apple Ultra Watch.
+Over time I'm less convinced that this is a "great" option for running.
+But I don't have a basis for comparison so it is my winner by default.

+[Powerbeats Pro](https://www.apple.com/shop/product/MY582LL/A/powerbeats-pro-totally-wireless-earbuds-black).
+More battery life than I have endurance.
+Sweatproof.
+Physical buttons, no touching or tapping.

+- Strava
+- Training Peaks
+- [Watchletic](https://www.watchletic.com/) lets me use custom run plans from Training Peaks but still record using Apple HealthKit

 ## Misc

 Bandanas.
 Cheap, versatile.
 They keep you warm in the wind.
 Get it wet and it cools you down in the sun.
 Can never go wrong with a classic cotton bandana.

 Salomon Adv Skin 12 backpack.
 I had the medium version for several years and then realized it was a bit too small for me.
 I have the large version now in red.
 Holds stuff.
 Lots of straps and options for water.

-Apple Ultra Watch.
-Over time I'm less convinced that this is a "great" option for running.
-But I don't have a basis for comparison so it is my winner by default.